medic/cht-docs/content/en/apps/guides/hosting/4.x/upgrading.md

 ```

 ### 2. Prepare CHT-Core 3.x installation for upgrading
-To minimize downtime when upgrading, it's advised to prepare the 3.x installation for the 4.x upgrade, and pre-index all views that ar required by 4.x.
+To minimize downtime when upgrading, it's advised to prepare the 3.x installation for the 4.x upgrade, and pre-index all views that are required by 4.x.

 The migration tool provides a command which will download all 4.x views on your 3.x CouchDb installation, and initiate view indexing.